-- Send an email to potential faculty sponsors requesting an appointment to discuss the possibility of working with them as part of UROP.
+- Send an email to potential faculty members requesting an appointment to discuss the possibility of working with them as part of UROP.
 We strongly suggest that you avoid generic emails when contacting a faculty member.
 Instead, describe why you’re interested in working with the professor and why you feel you would be a good fit for their research team (including relevant academic or professional experience and any applicable skills you possess).
 Once you secure an appointment, you can then bring your resume and transcript and prepare a convincing pitch as to how you would be a good fit to work with him or her.

 - Once a professor has agreed to be your faculty sponsor, complete a joint application for UROP.

-Responsibilities of the faculty sponsor
+Responsibilities of the supervising faculty member

 - Supervise no more than four students per academic year and provide them with guidance on the research project objectives and outcomes;